caresdev/euniceschwaab/README.md

-# euniceschwaab.com Development Environment
+# Eunice Schwaab

 Welcome to the repository for Eunice Shwaab's website!
-This space showcases the artistic and literary talents of Eunice Shwaab, a writer and artist with a passion for the dark and the mysterious.
+This space showcases the artistic and literary talents of a 17-year old writer and artist with a passion for the dark and the mysterious.
 As the frontend developer for this project, I will bring Eunice's artistic concepts into an immersive online experience.
 Here, you'll find all the necessary tools and resources to build and refine a portfolio like Eunice's.